kworathur/kworathur.github.io/_pages/about.md

 During my time at biotechnology startup Gene2Lead, I developed explainability techniques to help chemists understand the deep learning models they use for drug discovery.
 I evaluated GradCAM and other methods that relied on gradients for explanations, which I realized are obscure to most end users whose intuition relies on technical terms from pharmacology, medicine, and other disciplines.

 Now I am in search of more human-centric ML explainability approaches, while acknowledging the value of inherently interpretable model architectures.
-I am actively researching ways to help end users in medicine understand black boxes using domain-specific concepts, while also leveraging ideas from causal discovery to develop robust and interpretable machine learning models.
+I am actively researching ways to help end users in medicine understand black boxes using domain-specific concepts, while also leveraging ideas from causal ML to develop robust and interpretable machine learning models.

 <!-- Template instructions